Computer and Information Security

 - Network Operations (Net Ops) is responsible for the physical security and management of UHV Servers, network appliances, switches, voice communication hardware (excluding individual’s desktop phones) and all supporting infrastructure and the rooms and/or cabinets housing this equipment.
 All core and/or vital server and network resources shall be housed in a secure area with access limited to Net Ops, Security and emergency personnel only.

-- Technology not purchased or approved by TS will be the sole responsibility of the purchasing school or department and may not have the same access to University resources as a similar device provided by TS.
+- Technology not purchased or approved by IT will be the sole responsibility of the purchasing school or department and may not have the same access to University resources as a similar device provided by IT.

 While the UHV network is intended for use in support of university business, Guests may access Internet resources via the UHV wireless network.
 Because this environment is property of the State of Texas, Net Ops and/or IT Security may, at their discretion, temporarily restrict or block access to the Guest wireless in the event of an abuse of this resource.

 Electronic backups are a business requirement to enable the recovery of data and applications in the case of events such as natural disasters, disk drive failures, intrusion, malicious acts, espionage, data entry errors, or system operations errors.
-Data is backed up as described in the Application Servers section of policy G-3, Campus TS Services.
+Data is backed up as described in the Application Servers section of policy G-03, Campus IT Services.
 Backups are not maintained for archival or incidental recovery purposes.
 Per SAM 07.A.06 E-Mail Retention, no email is recoverable after twelve weeks.
-It is the responsibility of Data Owners to ensure data that must be preserved is stored in TS provided network storage and labeled appropriately.
+It is the responsibility of Data Owners to ensure data that must be preserved is stored in IT provided network storage and labeled appropriately.

 As obsolete or unneeded equipment is disposed of, the university will assess the data stored therein and remove the appropriate data files or sanitize the device.
 Hard drives will be erased via methods exceeding DOD 5220.22-M for the deletion and overwriting of data.
 In the event a deletion is not possible the drive will be removed from the computer, server or appliance and physically destroyed.
 A record of that process and the systems affected will be maintained.

-No data classified as Level 1 per SAM 07.A.08 shall be stored on a mobile device such as a tablet or smart phone.
-Accessing Level 1 data on these devices shall be through the TS provided JagSpace portal.
-Any mobile device configured to access University resources (i.e. JagSpace and/or email) must be protected by a password or similar security measure to prevent unauthorized use and this device may not be shared with anyone.
+No data classified as Level 1 per SAM 07.A.08 shall be stored on a non-University owned device or mobile device such as a tablet or smart phone.
+Accessing Level 1 data on these devices shall be through the IT provided JagSpace portal or Office 365.
+Any mobile device configured to access University resources (i.e. JagSpace, Office 365, and/or email) must be protected by a password or similar security measure to prevent unauthorized use and this device may not be shared with anyone.
 If a mobile device on which University data is lost or stolen, it is the owner’s responsibility to inform the Information Security Officer immediately in order to implement security measures to prevent further unauthorized access.